sathomas/jsDataV.is/src/text/ch5/03-component.md

 });
 ```

-### Step 4: Create a Default Time Line
+### Step 4: Create a Default Timeline

 With our <span class="smcp">HTML</span> set up and our data set prepared, we can now call Timeline <span class="smcp">JS</span> to create its default visualization.
 Figuring out exactly how to do that, however, isn't quite as simple as looking in the documentation.
 That's because Timeline <span class="smcp">JS</span> assumes that it will be used primarily as an embedded and isolated component rather than an integrated part of a page.
 The documentation, therefore, describes how to use Timeline <span class="smcp">JS</span> using the `storyjs_embed.js` wrapper for embedded content.
-That wrapper loads all the Timeline <span class="smcp">JS</span> resources (style sheets, JavaScript, fonts, and so on) and if we use it as intended, we'll end up with most of the same problems as simply embedding an `<iframe>`.
+That wrapper loads all the Timeline <span class="smcp">JS</span> resources (style sheets, JavaScript, fonts, and so on), and if we use it as intended, we'll end up with most of the same problems as if we had simply embedded an `<iframe>`.

 Fortunately, it's not too difficult to skip all the embedding and simply access the JavaScript code directly.
-It only requires three steps:
+It requires only three steps:

 1. Set up the configuration object.
 2. Create a Timeline <span class="smcp">JS</span> object.
 3. Initialize the object using the configuration object.

-Here what these steps will look like in our JavaScript, with the details left out for now:
+Here's what these steps will look like in our JavaScript, with the details omitted for now:

 ``` {.javascript .numberLines}
 var timelineConfig = {/* needs properties */};